htubdawg/jMouse/README.md

 100% AI generated code.
 Gemini 2.5 Flash.
 Consider this (basically) instantly abandoned, do what you want with the code.

-#### Latest revision being flagged as a trojan by Windows Defender, I uploaded it to microsoft for review.
+#### Latest revision was being flagged as a trojan by Windows Defender, I uploaded it to microsoft for review and it has been evaluated as non-malicious
+>At this time, the submitted files do not meet our criteria for malware or potentially unwanted applications.
+The detection has been removed.
+Please follow the steps below to clear cached detections and obtain the latest malware definitions.
+>
+>1.
+Open command prompt as administrator and change directory to c:\Program Files\Windows Defender
+>2.
+Run “MpCmdRun.exe -removedefinitions -dynamicsignatures”
+>3.
+Run "MpCmdRun.exe -SignatureUpdate"
+>
+>Alternatively, the latest definition is available for download here: https://docs.microsoft.com/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus"

 Virus Total: https://www.virustotal.com/gui/file/299066ac8eaa9c1d78319232047f2eaa50ad8088f953ad9f7cf46acd076a644e?nocache=1

 Features: